-*The Water Boards have the discretion to require a reasonable potential analysis.

 Comparison of Current Conditions and the Preferred Option

 Currently, there are no consistent statewide procedures for determining when and how to conduct reasonable potential analysis.
 The Provisions would establish such clear and consistent statewide procedures for determining when and how to conduct reasonable potential analysis for both acute and chronic toxicity.
-These requirements include specific procedures for determining acute and chronic toxicity and require all POTWs that are permitted to discharge 5 MGD or greater to conduct chronic toxicity monitoring regardless of reasonable potential.
+These requirements include specific procedures for determining acute and chronic toxicity and require all POTW dischargers that are permitted to discharge at a rate equal or greater than 5 MGD and are required to have a pretreatment program to conduct chronic toxicity monitoring regardless of reasonable potential.
 All Regional Water Boards would be required to use the U.S. EPA’s recommend procedures from the TST implementation document for establishing a reasonable potential for acute and chronic toxicity.

 The 10 percent threshold in the Provisions does not allow for a subjective interpretation regarding the potential to cause or contribute to toxicity.
 The requirements may initially create a small increase in work to analyze the previous five years of toxicity test data and potentially reanalyze some tests using the TST approach, upon permit issuance, reissuance, or renewal.